facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 ```

 ## Capturing Gfx-Replay Files
 Gfx-Replay files are graphics captures that can be replayed by other applications, such as Blender.
 Recording can be enabled with the `--enable-gfx-replay-save` argument.
-Capturing starts at the first frame and ends (is saved) when pressing the period (`.`) key.
-The `--gfx-replay-save-path` argument can be set to specify a custom save location.
+Capturing starts per episode at the first frame and ends (is saved) when episode is completed (environment is reset).
+The `--save-filepath-base` argument can be set to specify a custom save location (filepath base).

 ## Human-in-the-loop tutorial sequence
 The sandbox tool can show a tutorial sequence at the start of every episode to introduce the user to the scene and goals in a human-in-the-loop context.
 To enable this, use the `--show-tutorial` command-line argument.